ovsky/adb-fastboot-installer/README.md

-# 🤖 ADB & Fastboot Installer++ v2.0.0
+# 🤖 ADB & Fastboot Installer++ v2.5.0

 ---
-#### Informations
-Tired of another situation where the installer URL doesn't work, the hosting has stopped working, or simply the file expired - and to find the right one, you have to dig through a ton of malware and viruses.
-I decided to provide an open-source, very simple version of the system-wide `Android ADB and Fastboot Installer++ v2.0.0`.
+### 📒 Informations:
+Auto ADB Installer (ADB & Fastboot Installer) is the first ever self-updating debugging tool that automatically fetches latest libraries, drivers and execcutables - with every new API release, keeping it always up to date with latest Android, ADB & Fastboot features!

+Additionally, with this open-source, self-maintaining repository you always have a reliable ADB installer source, without having to search for links to hosts that are down or files that have expired, among tons of a malware and viruses.

+### 📗 Idea:
+The idea behind the **AFI++** is:<br>
+*Simply the best, always up-to-date, totally reliable, open-source, and easy to use version of the system-wide `ADB and Fastboot`.*

-#### Updated API and Drivers
+### 📕 Updated API and Drivers:
-**Android ADB and Fastboot Installer++ v2.0.0**: is the only installer with updated the installer files to the **latest Android SDK/NDK** and **Android API 33 / R13**.
+**Android ADB and Fastboot Installer++ v2.0.0**<br>
+This is probaly the only installer with updated ADB libraries to the **latest Android SDK/NDK** and **Android API 35 / R15**.<br>
+You can start the SDK Update Action by using built-in GitHub Action - **`Update Android SDK`** and the repository will do the rest!

+### ✨ Automated Workflow:
+Use the predefined **GitHub Actons**, to simply update the SDK, publish branch or build the project!<br>
+Work has never been so easy!

 ---